avantifellows/plio-backend/docs/MULTITENANCY.md

     domain.is_primary = True
     domain.save()
     ```
-    If you face an error when running this step locally saying "permission denied for database plio", it is likely because the database user does not permission to create new schema.
-It is likely going to be fixed by changing the
-    `DATABASE_USER` in `zappa_settings.json` to your laptop's username.
+    If you face an error when running this step locally saying "permission denied for database plio", it is likely because the database user does not have permission to create new schema.
+It is likely going to be fixed by changing the `DATABASE_USER` in `zappa_settings.json` to your laptop's username.

 3. Create a tenant organization that will have it's own schema.
     ```py